|High School:||Marina (Calif.)|

 Koizumi supplemented her experience of playing for Shannon Miller (currently the coach with the most national titles, five) at UMD by also serving as a graduate assistant coach for her alma mater in the fall semester of 2007.
 Additionally, she completed a coaching practicum with the Denfeld varsity high school boys’ team in Duluth in 2007.

 Before coming to Yale Koizumi spent a season as an assistant coach for the White Team at the North American Hockey Academy.
-She also played part-time for the Montreal Stars in the Central Women’s Hockey League, helping the team to the CWHL regular season title.
+She also played part-time for the Montreal Stars in the CWHL, helping the team to the CWHL regular season title.
 She had 11 goals and 11 assists in just 17 games.
-In 2010-11, 2011-12, 2012-13, 2013-14 and 2014-15 she played part-time for the Boston Blades in the CWHL.
+From 2010-11 to 2014-15 she played part-time for the Boston Blades in the Canadian Women's Hockey League.
 She helped the Blades win the Clarkson Cup as CWHL champions in 2012-13 and 2014-15.
+In 2015-16 she is playing with the Connecticut Whale of the National Women's Hockey League, making her a part of the league's historic first season.

 Koizumi also played two seasons for the Minnesota Whitecaps of the Western Women’s Hockey League.
 In 2008-09 she ranked second on the team with 17 points (11-6-17) and led the team to the WWHL championship.
 That same year she also served as head junior varsity coach and assistant varsity coach for the Totino Grace high school girls’ program in Fridley, Minn.